Approval of Charges to Students, Staff and the Public

 - Required campus fees and other fees approved by the Board of Regents

 - All fees or charges for activities of the following separate corporations: the Kansas Memorial Unions, the Kansas University Athletic Corporation, the Kansas University Alumni Association, and the Kansas University Endowment Association.

 - Fees for educational or training workshops and seminars sponsored by University departments through Continuing Education.
 However, these units may be asked to provide an explanation of the methods used to establish the fees for such activities.

 - Fees by the Housing Department and Watkins Health Services.

 - Course charges through third party vendors that are handled on an individual basis through the Provost Office.

 All service fees not covered by one of the above exclusions must follow the guidelines set forth below.
-Questions in regard to the application of this document to specific fees should be directed to the Chief Financial Officer and Vice Provost for Finance.
+Questions in regard to the application of this document to specific fees should be directed to the Senior Director for Financial Analysis & Reporting

 - General Guidelines

 The guiding philosophy is that no student, staff member or the public should be charged for services which the University would be expected to provide without charge.
 Service fees are appropriate when the University or its units experience significant or unusual costs, which cannot be reasonably covered by appropriated funding.
 In those instances, the purpose of the service fee is to reimburse a department for the actual cost of providing goods or services beyond the funded portion of its budget.
 Board of Regents policy on Sales of Products and Services[HJS1] 12 (II.D.9) requires that the provision of goods and services to the public does not inappropriately or unfairly compete with the private sector.
 The single most important criterion under Board policy is that the provision of goods or services must be a legitimate function of the University's instructional, research or public service mission.
 This document on service fees is intended to provide review and oversight of the Board policy as well as University policy.

 - Unrelated Business Income Tax